elggem/espnow-capacitive-sensing/README.md

   <img src="images/hw-top.jpg" width="40%"/><img src="images/hw-bottom.jpg" width="40%"/>
 </p>

-This repository contains...
+This repository contains code for experimenting with built-in capacitive touch functionality in ESP32.
+The implementation sends touch values via the ESPNOW protocol either to another ESP32 or a host computer at 100Hz.

-  - firmware: xxx
+  - firmware: Code that can be compiled with Arduino IDE and flashed to microcontroller.
-  - receiver: xxx
+  - receiver: Receiving code to be compiled on a Linux computer with a monitor-mode enabled Wifi card.
-  - data: xxx
+  - data: Example data collected using the hardware pictured above.

 # Visualized example data